Bezhin Meadow: Plot

 Because Bezhin Meadow was repeatedly edited, re-shot, and changed to satisfy the Soviet government authorities, several versions of the film were created.

-The most sourced and best-known version focuses on Stepok, a young boy in a collective farming village, who is a member of the local Young Pioneers Communist organization, as are other local children.
+The most sourced and best-known version focuses on Stepok, a young boy in a collective farming village, who is a member of the local Young Pioneers organization, as are other local children.
 His father Samokhin, a farmer, plans to sabotage the village harvest for political reasons by burning down the titular meadow, but Stepok organizes the other Young Pioneer children to guard the crops.
 Samokhin grows progressively more frustrated by his son's actions and success.
 Eventually, Stepok reports Samokhin's crimes to the Soviet government authorities, and is in turn slain by his own father for betraying his family.
 The other Young Pioneers break into the local church, singing songs, and desecrate it in response to Stepok's death.
 The visuals of the film shift during the destruction of the church, with the villagers becoming that which they are destroying—the angry villagers, by the end of the set piece, are depicted as Christ-like, angelic, and prophetic figures.

 A later re-editing of the film opens with images of orchards and blue sky, showing a stone obelisk with Turgenev's name on it.
 It is next revealed that Stepok's mother has been beaten to death by his father.
 In a dark hut, Samokhin complains that his son has a greater loyalty to the Soviet than his own family, as Stepok enters from the bright day outside.
 His father quotes from the Bible: "If the son betrays his father, kill him like a dog!"
 Samokhin is arrested for arson, and Stepok leaves with a Communist functionary.
 The other arsonists take refuge in the local church, and are soon arrested.
 The arsonists are nearly lynched, but are saved from the villagers' wrath by Stepok.
 The villagers transform the church into a clubhouse, symbolically ridiculing religion or the clergy.